Business Office: Finance

 Long-distance telephone calls listed on hotel bills should be reimbursed for business-related calls only.

-Information about FRS accounts is available in several formats.
-FRS reports are available on the FSO Information Services Web (ISW).
+Information about accounts is available in several formats.
+Reports are available on UAccess Analytics.
 A UA Net ID is required to access the website.
-FRS reports are the official financial document for audit purposes.
+Analytics reports are the official financial document for audit purposes.
 These reports should be reviewed regularly by department heads and principal investigators.

-Deposits into FRS accounts are accompanied by the Distribution of Deposit Form (DDF), electronically available on the ISW E-Forms page, and made at the Bursar's Office in the University Services Building, Suite 104.
+Deposits into UA accounts are accompanied by the Cash Receipt (CR) available on the Main Menu page of UAccess Financials, and made at the Bursar's Office in the University Services Building, Suite 104.
 A copy of the deposit is to be sent to the Business Office.

 Deposits into Sponsored Project accounts generally are handled by Sponsored Projects Administration.

-If funds are transferred from a University of Arizona Foundation account to an FRS account, a Gift Report and Distribution of Deposit Form form must accompany the Foundation Request for Gift Disbursement Form.
+If funds are transferred from a University of Arizona Foundation account to a UA account, a Gift Report and Distribution of Deposit Form form must accompany the Foundation Request for Gift Disbursement Form.
 These documents are sent to the Development Office, Swede Johnson Building.

 Cash handling is strongly discouraged.
 Cash should never remain in an office.
 Cash and checks are to be deposited daily.